Alex-Doro/Find-a-pair-game/README.md

 This is a game called 'Find a pair'.
-Download this code, open index.html with your browser and play :)
+Try it out https://alex-doro.github.io/Find-a-pair-game/